mirzawaqasahmed/f5-big-iq-lab/docs/class1/module2/lab4.rst

 1. Larry check the Firewall policy

-Monitoring > REPORTS > Security > Network Security > Rule statistics
+Monitoring > REPORTS > Security > Network Security > Rule statistics and select
+*vs_site18.example.com_https* BOS BIG-IP2 (because it should be the active one.
+If not, select the other)

 .. image:: ../pictures/module2/img_module2_lab4_1.png
   :align: center